R41DN/R41DN/README.md

 ## $ whoami

-Red teamer with years of experience leading offensive security operations in high-demand environments.
-My work revolves around adversary simulation, penetration testing, and understanding the attacker's mindset to help organizations build stronger defenses.
+Offensive cybersecurity expert with experience leading operations in corporate environments.
+My work focuses on adversary simulation, penetration testing, and understanding attacker mindsets to help organizations strengthen their defenses.

-Currently leading offensive cybersecurity efforts in the financial sector, where the stakes are real and precision matters.
+I currently lead offensive cybersecurity initiatives in the financial sector, where risks are real and accuracy is critical.

 ---